dimtruck/opentracing-hello-world/.github/ISSUE_TEMPLATE.md

 <!--
 Welcome to the OpenTracing Hello World repo

-- Please search for existing issues in order to ensure we don't have duplicate bugs/feature requests.)
+- Please search for existing issues in order to ensure we don't have duplicate bugs/feature requests.
-- Please be respectful and considerate of others when commenting on issues)
+- Please be respectful and considerate of others when commenting on issues.
-- Please provide as much information as possible so we all understand the issue.)
+- Please provide as much information as possible so we all understand the issue.
 - Please don't ask questions here.
 If you have any question head to our gitter chat https://gitter.im/opentracing/public -->